 Unfortunately, if you have a panic disorder, it means that you are just as likely to experience an attack in one place as in another.
 So while you may start to avoid one place because it seems to trigger panic attacks, you'll eventually have one somewhere else and feel like you have to avoid that too.

 Over time, more and more places become “blacklisted.”
-The more places you find you have to avoid, the less inspired you are likely to be to go out in the first place, which can result in the symptom seen only in severe agoraphobia—an unwillingness to leave your place of residence at all, and severe anxiety if they do step foot outside.
+The more places you find you have to avoid, the more you begin to fear going to unfamiliar places.
+This is agoraphobia—an inability to leave your place of residence or comfortable areas (such as work or the grocery store) without anxiety, and severe anxiety if you do go to unfamiliar places.

 Other Ways Panic Attacks Lead to Agoraphobia